kolasniwash/kolasniwash.github.io/_pages/reading-list.md

 ## Currently Reading
 - Think Python: How to think like a Computer Scientist, Allen B. Downey
-- Range: How gneralists triumph in a specalized world, David Epstein
+- Range: How generalists triumph in a specalized world, David Epstein

 Collection of books that I've found highly influencial in my reading history.
 You can find all my reading interests on [Goodreads](https://www.goodreads.com/user/show/78107180-nicholas-jnana).